ahnniu/ble_mesh_gateway/README.md

-# Bluetooth Mesh Gateway
+# meshctld-sdk

-A Bluetooth mesh gateway based on Mesh Proxy Service running on Raspberry Pi 3.
+SDK of meshctld - A Bluetooth mesh gateway daemon based on meshctl of bluez@5.50

+## Introduction

+This SDK acts as an interface of [meshctld](https://github.com/ahnniu/meshctld) and provide D-Bus API interface to application software.

+### Features

+TBD

+## How to

+TBD